xeronm/rtstat/README.md

 RT-Stat
 =======
-Set of algorithms used for streaming data statistic characteristics estimation.
+Set of algorithms, used for estimation statistic characteristics on streaming data.

 License: MIT